Research Question Refinement Prompts (FINER, PICO, PEO)

 FAQ

 • How specific should a research question be?: Specific enough that the data needed to answer it is identifiable in one sentence.
-If not, refine further.
+If you cannot name that data, refine further.

-• Does every field need PICO?: No — PICO is health-specific.
-PEO fits qualitative work.
-Other fields use IV-DV framings or theoretical questions.
+• Does every field need PICO?: No. PICO is for quantitative and clinical intervention questions.
+PEO fits qualitative or observational work; other fields use independent-variable / dependent-variable framings or theoretical questions.
+FINER applies to all of them as an audit step.

 • How long does refinement take?: For a thesis, 2-4 weeks of iteration is normal.
-Less than a week usually means under-refined.
+Less than a week usually means the question is under-refined.

-• Can AI write my research question?: No. It can generate candidates, audit feasibility, and reframe.
-You must choose, ground in literature, and defend.
+• Can AI write my research question?: No. It generates candidates, audits feasibility, and reframes.
+Choosing, grounding in the literature, and defending the question are yours to do.

 • What if my mentor wants a different question?: Bring 3 refined candidates and the trade-offs.
-Mentors push back better when you have done the work.
+Mentors push back more usefully when you have done the work.

 Tags: #Prompt #Study #Research #Thesis